climatescope/climatescope.org/app/_en_country/barbados.md

 published: true
 ---

 Barbados’ power generation fleet relies mainly on imported oil.
 Although Barbados produces some oil, domestic demand greatly exceeds local supply.
 This dependency impacts the Barbadian economy at the macroeconomic level and at the consumer level.
-In 2012, Barbados committed to increasing the share of renewables in its energy mix.
+In 2012, Barbados committed to increasing the share of renewables in its energy mix to 29% by 2029.

 Barbados’ electricity market is managed by the Barbados Light & Power Company (BLPC), a private vertically-integrated utility.
 The Fair Trading Commission regulates electricity rates and service standards.
 The Energy and Telecommunications Division in the Prime Minister’s Office is responsible for developing and implementing energy policies.